 Charcot joints occur when the ability to sense deep pain is lost or diminished.
 As a result of the inability to sense pain, small fractures begin to develop in areas of stress such as the arch of the foot.
 The normal response to a fracture is swelling and increased blood flow (reflex vasodilatation) to the affected area of bone.
 The increase in blood flow tends to 'wash away' calcium from the fracture site, resulting in weakening of the bone as well as more fractures.
-If the normal defensive mechanism, pain, stays absent, a cycle of increasing fracture activity starts with progressive fall of the supporting bone.
+In the event that the normal defensive device, pain, remains absent, a cycle of increasing fracture activity starts with progressive collapse of the supporting bone.

-- The most frequent area of the foot to be effected by a Charcot joint may be the middle of the arch.
+- The most frequent area of the foot to be effected by a Charcot joint is the mid arch.

-- Charcot joints can also develop on the rearfoot and ankle but are much less common.
+- Charcot joints can also develop in the rearfoot and ankle but are much less common.

-- One of the most common cause of Charcot joints of the foot is peripheral neuropathy due to diabetes mellitus.
+- Probably the most common cause of Charcot joints of the foot is peripheral neuropathy due to diabetes mellitus.

-The development of a Charcot joint may be rapid and is dependent upon several variables.
-Any ability to perceive pain may lead to a more prompt diagnosis because of patient's concern relating to their abilities to complete an average day.
-Full loss of deep pain sensation may delay early on diagnosis.
+The progress of a Charcot joint may be rapid and is determined by a number of variables.
+Any ability to perceive pain may lead to a more prompt diagnosis because of patient's concern regarding their abilities to complete an average day.
+Total loss of deep pain sensation may delay early diagnosis.
 Charcot joints are easily confused with osteoarthritis, which can be treated much less aggressively than a Charcot joint.

-1966 Eichenholz proposed a group of Charcot joints which is broken down into three distinctive stages.
+1966 Eichenholz proposed a category of Charcot joints which is broken down into three distinctive stages.
 Stage one, or the development stage, shows debris surrounding the joints on xray.
 Stage one can develop over a period of days to weeks and it is radiographic change that occurs in response to unperceived trauma.
 Stage two is the coalescence stage.
-In stage two, the bone actually starts to heal with assimilation of debris and healing of large fracture fragments.
+In stage two, the bone actually starts to heal with absorption of debris and healing of large fracture fragments.
 Stage three, often called the reconstruction or reconstitution stage, note a reduction in bone turn over and reformation of stable bone structure.
-Stage 0 was added in 1999 by Sella and Barrette to include patients who exhibit clinical symptoms of Charcot arthropathy but have yet to show radiographic changes.
+Stage 0 had been added in 1999 by Sella and Barrette to include patients who exhibit clinical the signs of Charcot arthropathy but have yet to show radiographic changes.

-- The classification proposed by Brodsky in 1992 includes the location of the Charcot joint and is commonly used in clinical practice today.
+- The classification proposed by Brodsky in 1992 includes the location of the Charcot joint which is commonly used in clinical practice today.